-The United States in the twenty-first century is home to perhaps the most diverse and varied Christian population on earth, with Christians of European, African, Asian, and Latin American birth or descent.
+The United States in the 21st century is home to perhaps the most diverse and varied Christian population on earth, with Christians of European, African, Asian, and Latin American birth or descent.
 This great racial and ethnic diversity poses both challenges and opportunities for America’s Christians.
 For Christians, overcoming racism and changing the structures of injustice that support racial exclusion is central to the reconciling work of the church.
-With the new immigration, beginning in 1965, the racial and ethnic diversity of American Christians has become greater than ever, recasting and making more complex the already difficult issues of race and ethnicity.
+With the new immigration that began in 1965, the racial and ethnic diversity of American Christians has become greater than ever, recasting and making more complex the already difficult issues of race and ethnicity.

 Native American Christians today worship in Protestant churches in Oklahoma, Catholic parishes in Arizona, and Russian Orthodox churches in Alaska.
 They carry with them the legacy of missions, the rich resources of their own Native cultural heritage, and the continuing struggle to retain their identity.
 The bitter history of colonial settlement and displacement has led some Christian churches to apologize publicly for the role the churches played in the injustices done to native peoples.
 In 1987, for example, the leaders of ten Christian denominations in the Pacific Northwest issued a “formal apology on behalf of our churches for their long-standing participation in the destruction of traditional Native American spiritual practices” and pledged a “commitment of mutual support in your efforts to reclaim and protect the legacy of your own traditional spiritual teachings.”
 In 2007, the Episcopal Church and representatives from many American Indian tribes met in Jamestown, Virginia to affirm a “new covenant of faith” that would integrate more fully the experiences of native people into the life of the church.